ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/verifying/index.md

 For a smart contract to be trustless, the contract code should be available for independent verification.
 While the compiled bytecode for every smart contract is publicly available on the blockchain, low-level language is difficult to understand—for both developers and users.

 Projects reduce trust assumptions by publishing the source code of their contracts.
-But this leads to another problem: it is difficult to verify that the published source code match the contract bytecode.
+But this leads to another problem: it is difficult to verify that the published source code matches the contract bytecode.
 In this scenario, the value of trustlessness is lost because users have to trust developers not to change a contract's business logic (i.e., by changing the bytecode) before deploying it on the blockchain.

 Source code verification tools provide guarantees that a smart contract’s source code files matches the assembly code.
 The result is a trustless ecosystem, where users don’t blindly trust third parties and instead verify code before depositing funds into a contract.